dearestalexander/alexroan/src/posts/2025-08-08-integration.md

 ![Integration Suite Design](/assets/images/blog/integration/Integration-15-3.png)

-More detail on the settings of each step are in section 2.
+More detail on the settings of each step are in part 3.

 At this point, the integration flow is: